Alexis Sinduhije: Radio Publique Africaine

 In 2001, Sinduhije founded Radio Publique Africaine (RPA), along with Samantha Power, as a means of bringing about peace between his fellow Tutsi and the Hutu in his often war-torn country.
 He thought of the idea while working at the state radio station.
 RPA's stated purpose is "to humanize relations between the ethnic groups."
 Sinduhije later stated that it was initially hard to find donors for the project, given the regional distrust of public radio after the role that the Rwandan public radio station Radio Télévision Libre des Mille Collines had played in that nation's recent genocide.

 Sinduhije's house was broken into in February 2003 and his security guard murdered in apparent retaliation for the station's reporting.
 The incident led Amnesty International to call on Burundian authorities to guarantee Sinduhije's safety and that of other journalists.
-The government of Burundi briefly b the station on 17 September 2003 for broadcasting an interview with a spokesman for Agathon Rwasa's rebel group, the National Liberation Forces.
+The government of Burundi briefly banned the station on 17 September 2003 for broadcasting an interview with a spokesman for Agathon Rwasa's rebel group, the National Liberation Forces.
 However, other stations refused to broadcast news in solidarity until the ban was removed, and the government allowed the station to resume transition within three days.

 For Sinduhije's work with the station, he was honored with the 2004 International Press Freedom Award of the Committee to Protect Journalists (CPJ).
 In 2009, Time named him to its Time 100, an "annual list of the world's most influential people".